ElNiak/PANTHER/panther/config/README.md

 1. **Missing Configuration Keys**:
    - Ensure all required fields are present.
 Refer to this guide or sample files.
 2. **Validation Errors**:
-   - Use `python panther_cli.py validate-config` to debug.
+   - Use `panther --validate-config` to debug.
 3. **Docker Build Issues**:
    - Verify that `config.yaml` in plugin directories includes valid `Dockerfile` paths.